Our aim banner

 View of Egerton school during the mock trial

-In January we were delighted to join in with the Poynton High School Student Development Day giving presentations to eight classes of year 8 students.
+We were delighted to join in with the Poynton High School Student Development Day giving presentations to eight classes of year 8 students.
 To each group we gave a general introduction to the Magistrates Court followed by an interactive knife quiz workshop.
 This addressed the choices and consequences of carrying a knife for the individual, victims and families affected.
 Being an interactive quiz, it really involved the students and got them engaged to discuss the topics.

 Following the event, it was so nice to receive a thank you card from one of the students:

-2023 WAS A VERY BUSY YEAR FOR GM-MIC
+A VERY BUSY YEAR FOR GM-MIC

 Greenfield Primary